 If 2020 has taught us anything so far, it is the importance of trusting experts, asking for help, adapting our approaches, and focusing on the positive in any situation.

 How do those lessons apply to wealth management?
-To get the answer, we connected with our expert, Dilys D’Cruz, Vice President Wealth at Meridian.
+To get the answer, we connected with our expert, Dilys D’Cruz, Senior Vice President Wealth at Meridian.
 Dilys shares her perspectives on the definition of wealth management, the connection between wealth management and financial well-being, and what COVID-19 has illustrated about the importance of resilience within wealth management.

 Q: How would you define wealth management?